This page is available in the following languages:

-Always keep a 2 metre (6 feet) physical distance between yourself and others.
+- Always keep a 2 metre (6 feet) physical distance between yourself and others.

 - Follow wall signs and any instructions provided to you by IRB employees and security guards.

-	- All public spaces will be sanitized frequently throughout the day.
+- All public spaces will be disinfected frequently throughout the day.

 People who are exempt from wearing a mask